Charcot-Marie-Tooth disease comprises a group of hereditary peripheral neuropathies with different genetic abnormalities.

 Stanford Health Care

-RAL is a consultant for Pharnext (currently doing a clinical trial in Charcot-Marie-Tooth disease), CSL Behring, and Axelacare.
+Dr Carly E. Siskind would like to gratefully acknowledge Prof Richard A Lewis, her previous co-contributor to this topic.
+RAL is a consultant for Pharnext, CSL Behring, and Axelacare.
 He is on the Medical Advisory Board for GBS-CIDP Foundation, MGFA, and MGF of Ca. He has done expert testimony related to GBS, CIDP, and other neurologic disorders, and educational talks for AAN, AANEM, CSL Behring, and Optioncare.
 With the exception of Pharnext, none of these relationships are related to Charcot-Marie-Tooth disease.
-RAL is an author of a number of references cited in this monograph.
+RAL is an author of a number of references cited in this topic.

 Pavel Seeman, MD, PhD